ezu1120/ezu1120/README.md

 👋 Hi, I'm Ezedin Lalega!
-I'm a passionate Software Engineering student based in Ethiopia.
-I love building impactful digital solutions and specialize in web development using React.js, Node.js, Express.js, MySQL, and more.
+I'm a Junior MERN Stack Developer based in Ethiopia.
+Passionate about building scalable web applications, I specialize in React.js, Node.js, Express.js, and MongoDB.

 🚀 What I Do:

-Develop dynamic and responsive full-stack web applications Continuously learn and contribute to open-source projects 🔧 Tech Stack:
+Build dynamic, scalable, and responsive full-stack web applications.
+Continuously improve my skills by contributing to open-source projects.
+Explore new technologies and stay up to date with the latest trends in the software industry.

+🔧 Tech Stack:

 Frontend: HTML, CSS, JavaScript, React.js, Bootstrap